dobtco/wintersmith-knowledge-base/contents/articles/your_account/dashboard/two_factor_auth.md

 #### If you're using the Authy smartphone app&hellip;

-Open Authy on your smartphone, press &ldquo;DOBT,&rdquo; and note your verification code.
+Open Authy on your smartphone, press "DOBT," and note your verification code.

 #### If you're using the Authy Chrome app&hellip;

-Open Authy, enter your master password, press &ldquo;DOBT,&rdquo; and copy your verification code.
+Open Authy, enter your master password, press "DOBT," and copy your verification code.

-Enter your verification code and click &ldquo;Sign in.&rdquo;
+Enter your verification code and click "Sign in."

 ![Logging in with 2-factor authentication enabled.](../images/2fa_login_verify.png)